psanders/fonos101/README.md

 <details><summary>Create a new Domain</summary>
   <br />
-  <p>Before creating the domain you must obtain the numbers reference with fonos numbers:ls</p>
+  <p>Before creating the domain you must obtain the numbers reference with 'fonos numbers:ls'</p>
   <p>Create new DID with:</p>

 ```bash